Online commerce has taken the world by storm and forever altered the way we do business.

 As impressive as eBay’s longevity has proven to be, Craigslist’s epic success is even more remarkable.

 The most striking aspect of the Craigslist brand?
 The online classified site’s interface has remained mostly unchanged since it debuted in 1995.
 No one could call Craigslist a beautifully designed website – even in 1995.
 But, it is functional and user-friendly.

-And, the Craigslist brand is defined by this simplicity and user-friendly interface.
+The Craigslist brand is defined by this simplicity and user-friendly interface.
 This is not an accident.
 As Craigslist founder Craig Newmark explains,

 The design of Craigslist originated in my observation that people want something that is functional, effective, simple, and fast.
 That design philosophy has been maintained throughout.